Joe John

-Joseph Robert John Sr. (born October 13, 1939) is a member of the North Carolina House of Representatives, having served since 2017.
-He is a former judge of the North Carolina Court of Appeals.
-He served on that court from 1992 until 2000.
-Previously, he had been a state superior court and state district court judge, based in Greensboro.
-He had also been a prosecutor and practiced at the firm of Pell, Pell, Weston & John.
+Joseph Robert John Sr. (October 13, 1939 – January 22, 2025) was an American politician and jurist who was a member of the North Carolina House of Representatives, having served from 2017 to 2025.
+He had formerly been a judge of the North Carolina Court of Appeals from 1992 until 2000.
+Previously, he had been a state Superior Court and District Court judge, based in Greensboro.
+He had also been a prosecutor and practiced law at the firm of Pell, Pell, Weston & John.

-Career
+Life and career

-In 2010, Judge John was named interim director of the North Carolina State Bureau of Investigation crime lab by N.C.
+In 2010, John was named interim director of the North Carolina State Bureau of Investigation crime lab by N.C.
 Attorney General Roy A. Cooper.
 He was named to the post on a permanent basis in 2011.
 John retired in 2014.

-He was elected as a Democrat to the North Carolina House of Representatives, District 40, in 2016, defeating incumbent Rep. Marilyn Avila.
+John was elected as a Democrat to the North Carolina House of Representatives, District 40, in 2016, defeating incumbent Rep. Marilyn Avila.
 In 2018, John was re-elected to a second term after defeating Avila in a rematch.
 John won a third term in 2020, defeating Republican challenger Gerald Falzon.

-During his time in office, Joe John has focused on fully funding North Carolina schools, eliminating partisan gerrymandering, and fighting against what he calls the "War on an Independent Judiciary".
+During his time in office, John had focused on fully funding North Carolina schools, eliminating partisan gerrymandering, and fighting against what he called the "War on an Independent Judiciary".

+John announced his resignation from the legislature on January 19, 2025, effective January 21st, after his cancer diagnosis was deemed terminal.
+He died the next day, on January 22, at the age of 85.